Clinical investigations with medical devices and assessment of performance with in vitro diagnostic medical devices

 An eloquent description of these, as well as recommendations for enforcement of legal provisions can be found in the following documents made available by the European Medicines Agency (EMA):

-In the case of combinations containing medicinal products, clinical trials for medicinal products are submitted to the NAMMDR Clinical Trials Directorate (DSC).
-On a case-by-case basis, the DSC will consult the DGDM for medical device documentation or the sponsor will have to submit a parallel application to the DGDM for notification of the medical device, which in such combinations must bear the CE mark.
+Clinical trials for combinations – medicinal product –medical device shall be submitted to the NAMMDR Clinical Trials Directorate (DSC).
+As the case may be, the DSC will either consult the DGDM for medical device documentation or the sponsor will have to submit in parallel an application for notification of the medical device of the combination to the DGDM.
+In most cases of medicinal product-medical device combinations, the latter (whether they are medical devices or in vitro diagnostic medical devices) must bear the CE marking.

 Useful contacts: